Join Our Newsletter

 2. White Heron Estate

 Ever been on an e-bike wine tasting tour?
 Now’s your chance!
 Hop into the saddle and cruise around this stunning 4th generation estate, venturing through vineyards, blackcurrant bushes (they supply Ribena!) and orchards.
 You’ll get up close with nature, learn all about the farm's sustainable practices and most importantly, get to sample the award-winning British Cassis liqueur, Sparkling Wine, apple juice and cider.
-There’s also the option to include an off-grid dining experience served al fresco at an enormous oak table with majestic views out across the rolling countryside.
-A collection of luxury properties are available to rent on site.
+There’s also the option to include an off-grid dining experience, served al fresco, at an enormous oak table with majestic views out across the rolling countryside.
+A collection of luxury properties are also available to rent on site.

 Read More